Why the 1990s Was the Best Time to Be Irish – Ireland’s Golden Decade

 Conclusion – A Glimmer of Hope

-Here in 2025, successive Irish governments have made such drastic mistakes that they threaten our very identity.
-Across the UK and Europe, “fly the flag” movements have sprung up, and now the Irish Tri-Colour is starting to rise again in a wave of national pride.
-This runs directly against the globalist push to dilute national sovereignty in the West and it’s a movement I hope will spread like wildfire.
+In recent years, successive Irish governments have made mistakes so drastic that they threaten our very identity.
+Across the UK and Europe, “fly the flag” movements have begun to emerge, and now the Irish Tri-Colour is starting to rise again in a renewed wave of national pride.
+This runs directly against the globalist push to dilute national sovereignty in the West, and it’s a movement I hope will spread like wildfire.

 Thanks For Reading,